 "Big" assignments will consist of images or videos paired with written technical reports, and must be submitted digitally via the Flowvis.org blog site and Canvas (Videos must also be posted to Vimeo or Youtube).
-Typically there are one or two individual assignments, two more individual cloud photography assignments and three team project assignments.
-All students are expected to provide written reports and self-assessments with their images, but expectations for the level of science discussed vary with the student's standing.
+Everybody is expected to provide written reports and self-assessments with their images, but expectations for the level of science discussed varies with your background.
 The required image and report formats are detailed in other documents which will be posted on the Flow Vis website.
 You will also be expected to critique other students' work.